DFE-Digital/teaching-vacancies-design-history/app/posts/2023-05-15-pre-populating-a-candidates-profile-from-a-previous-application.md

   - candidate_profiles
 ---

-If jobseekers have recently submitted a job application through our service and try [creating a profile](creating-a-jobseeker-profile/), some of their details will now be imported into their profile.
+If jobseekers have previously submitted a job application through our service and try [creating a profile](creating-a-jobseeker-profile/), some of their details will now be imported into their profile.

 This will allow job seekers to:
 - save time having to re-enter information